Table of content

 - How much does the customer pay for the product/service?

-In other words, the business model explains the connections between all elements of your business: your product/services and your clients.
+In other words, any revenue model type explains the connections between all elements of your business: your product/services and your clients.

 One shouldn’t underestimate the meaning of a business model.
-Some business giants, which we think are great products, are nothing more than innovative business models.
+In fact, many business giants, which we think are great products, are nothing more than well-functioning business models.

 For example, Amazon has become the biggest online retailer worldwide with no brick-and-mortar shop.
 Samely, Starbucks sells ordinary coffee for prices above average.